jaybielao/pinoy-adventures/README.md

     - The Regions section will give the users some information about the Philippines' three Major regions.

-	- The data under each region will give the user some idea as to what to expect from the area.
+	- The text under each region will give the user some idea as to what to expect from the area.

 ![Regions](xxxxx)